Miltonnare/CovidData/README.md

 Jupyter’s open ecosystem allowed collaboration across borders, bringing together minds from different disciplines in a shared effort to decode a crisis.
 It turned raw data into insight, silence into understanding.In a world that demanded rapid answers, Jupyter Notebook became a living journal of truth—transparent, reproducible, and transformative.

-Data didn’t just help us track the virus; it helped us understand its ripple effects—on mental health, education, global trade, and social dynamics.
+Data didn’t just help us track the virus; it helped us understand its ripple effects—on mental health, education, global trade, and social dynamics.And at the heart of this transformation stood a simple interface: a notebook that bridged the gap between chaos and clarity.

 ## 👨‍💻 Author and Acknowledgements